How to Pay Off Debt Fast!

 So How Can You Pay Off Debt Fast?

-The first step to paying off debt fast is to make a list of all of your debts.
+The first step to paying off debt fast is to make a list of your debts.
 No matter how big or small, any money you owe someone else should be on this list.

 There are many types of debt that you may have.
 Here are some of the most common: